 The Love Songs of W.E.B.
 DuBois – Honorée Fanonne Jeffers

 The Love Songs of W.E.B.
 Du Bois is the 2021 debut novel by American poet Honorée Fanonne Jeffers.
-It explores the history of a Black family in the American South, from the time before the American civil war and slavery, through the Civil Rights Movement, to the present.
+It explores the history of an African-American family in the American South, from the time before the American civil war and slavery, through the Civil Rights Movement, to the present.

 The Purpose of Power: How We Come Together When We Fall Apart – Alicia Garza

 In The Purpose of Power, Co-Founder of the #BlackLivesMatter movement, Alicia Garza, combines immense wisdom with political courage to inspire a new generation of activists, dreamers, and leaders.
 It’s a story of galvanizing people to create change; an insight into grassroots organizing to deliver basic needs – affordable housing, workplace protections, and access to good education – to those locked out of the economy by racism.

 With its keen observations of creative life in America today, as well as the joys and complications of being a mother and a daughter, Tia Williams’ Seven Days in June is a hilarious and romantic story of two writers discovering their second chance at love.